ZsemberiDaniel/KoYDo/README.md

 ##### Custom parameters

-You can specify as many as you want but if it matches with one of the one you specified above then that will be preferred.
+You can specify as many as you want but if it matches with one of the one you specified above (with fields) then that will be preferred.

 For easier parameter addition you can use `YoutubeDLArgList` where you can [find](#args) all the parameters with descriptions.